 Encrypted Files You Can’t Open

-One minute you’re opening files like normal, the next you find yourself locked out.
-If this happens out of the blue, it’s likely you’ve got a brush with ransomware.
+One minute, you’re opening files like normal; the next, you find yourself locked out.
+If this happens immediately, you’ve likely got a brush with ransomware.
 This nasty piece of work grabs your data and demands a ransom.
 Best bet?
-Isolate your computer and call in the pros to help you untangle the mess quickly.
+Isolate your computer and call the pros to help you quickly untangle the mess.

 Changes to System Files